 This usually happens when there's insufficient contrast between document and background.
 Try a different surface color.
 Ensure even lighting across the entire document—shadows can confuse edge detection.
 If the document has dark borders (like some forms), try placing it on an even darker surface or a white surface depending on which provides more contrast.

 Keep your iPhone parallel to the document surface.
 If you're scanning at an angle, perspective correction may not fully compensate.
 Some apps let you manually adjust corners after capture—use this to fine-tune problematic scans.
-For bound books, gently press the pages flat or use the book scanning mode if available.
+For bound books, gently press the pages flat and capture one page at a time.

 If text appears pixelated or hard to read, you may be too far from the document.
 Move closer while keeping the full page in frame.
 Increase lighting intensity.
 Try the High Contrast or Grayscale filter to sharpen text edges.
 For very small text (like legal fine print), consider scanning in sections at higher resolution.